Using the Project panel

 Click the X on the right of the Find box to clear your search.

 Type psd in the box.

 Premiere Pro displays only clips that have the letters psd in their name or metadata.
-In this case, it’s the Theft_Unexpected title you imported earlier as a layered image—this is a Photoshop PSD file.
+In this case, it’s the Theft_Unexpected title you imported in the previous chapter as a layered image—this is a Photoshop PSD file.
 Using the Filter Bin Content box in this way, you can search for particular types of files.

 Using advanced Find

 Premiere Pro also has an advanced Find option.
 To learn about it, you can import a couple more clips.